The VERY Best Classic Spritz Cookies

 • Remove the cookies to wire racks to cool completely.

-• The cookies are finished and ready to enjoy unless you decide to add a glaze to them.
+• The cookies are finished and ready to enjoy or freeze for later.

 Notes